Liberal Arts and Sciences - Humanities/Social Science

 Associate in Arts Degree

 This degree program is designed to meet the requirements of the first two years of a Bachelor's degree.
-Students who graduate with this degree typically transfer to a four-year college or university, majoring in one of several fields in the humanities (such as english, history, philosophy, or a foreign language) or the social sciences (such as psychology, sociology, political science, or economics).
+Students who graduate with this degree typically transfer to a four-year college or university, majoring in one of several fields in the humanities (such as English, history, philosophy, or a foreign language) or the social sciences (such as psychology, sociology, political science, or economics).
 The program offers a wide range of flexibility in terms of a student’s ultimate educational goals and provides excellent preparation for further study.

 This program also accommodates individuals seeking two years of education in the liberal arts.